 It doesn't take a thunderous rock concert to cause noise-induced hearing loss.
 Any repeated high-volume experiences or one-shot booms can damage the delicate nerve cells of your inner ear.
-And once damaged, these cells do not–we repeat, do NOT–grow back.
+And once damaged, these cells do not grow back.
 A good rule of thumb is that damage is occurring if you have to shout to be heard over the racket.

 Here are some everyday activities that carry with them possible hearing loss due to damaging noise levels.
 You should consider using earplugs when you engage in them.

-The Occupational Safety and Health Administration has done a good job of setting safe noise levels in industry, but no such guidelines exist for at-home equipment.
+The Occupational Safety and Health Administration has done a good job of setting safe noise levels in industry.
 Although many people use ear protection at work, they often don't take the same precaution at home, experts say.
 A motorcycle, firecrackers, and small firearms all produce sound between 120 and 150 decibels (dB), enough to damage hearing, according to the NIDCD.

 Shooters are exposed to extremely loud but short term sound when a weapon is fired.
 All shooters should wear hearing protectors even when shooting small caliber weapons such as a 22 rifle.
 The NIDCD reports that long and repetitive exposure to noise levels at 85 dB or higher can cause noise induced hearing loss.
 Sound levels of firearms may reach 120 or greater decibels during firing.
-Here are some examples reported in the Journal of the American Medical Association:
+Here are some examples reported by the Centers for Disease Control and Prevention (CDC):

 Shrill infant toys and bike horns can emit quick bursts of damaging noise when repeatedly pressed or squeezed.
 The American Academy of Pediatricians warns parents that media players–iPods, MP3 players–can cause noise-induced hearing loss.
 Ear phone or ear buds for these devices can reach a damaging noise level up to 130 dB.